 - You will always have a parent-child relationship, but try to build an adult one as well.
 Keep in touch through phone calls, emails, video calls, letters, and care packages (most students are excited to receive mail).
 Let the student have some control in these interactions to allow them a sense of independence. - Congratulate yourself in helping them get so far.
 Recognize that the foundation you have set for your student over the years will accompany and support them through their college life and later years. - Reassure your student that you believe in their abilities, and that they will be fine on their own in college.
 Allow your student to make their own mistakes.
 Take pride in their confidence and successes.
-Help them view so-called "failures' as opportunities to learn and to increase resilience.

-- Don't draw out goodbyes; remember that you will see them again before long! - Focus on the things you enjoyed doing before your student began college.
+Help them view so-called "failures' as opportunities to learn and to increase resilience. - Don't draw out goodbyes; remember that you will see them again before long! - Focus on the things you enjoyed doing before your student began college.
 Some parents fill their schedule with new commitments solely to occupy themselves.
 It's probably best to do things you wanted to but may not have had time for earlier.
 Focus on yourself or other family for a while. - Try not to feel guilty if you adjust to your student being in college before or after other parents do.
-Everyone is different and takes their own time, and this in no way reflects on the quality of love you have for your student.
-Finding your own healthy life balance will help you from being overly emotional.
-If you are miserable every time you talk to your student, he or she may feel guilty or sad and, in some cases, may avoid talking to you.
+Everyone is different and takes their own time, and this in no way reflects on the quality of love you have for your student. - Finding your own healthy life balance will help you from being overly emotional.
+If you are miserable every time you talk to your student, he or she may feel guilty or sad and, in some cases, may avoid talking to you. - Limit any other major changes in your life for a while until you can feel stable and adjusted. - If you have other children at home, try to avoid using the college student to set an example because this may make them feel devalued. - Students sometimes seem to be different after some time in college.
+Try not to judge the quality of these changes-however permanent or impermanent.
+Let your student enjoy the widening of their world view and altering of thoughts since that is an essential part of the college experience. - Talk to other parents to validate your feelings and get emotional support.